homanchou/xr/book/14-Hand-Controllers.md

     right_grip?: AbstractMesh;
   };
 ```

+### Avatar system shall send head and hands position and rotation

 Now let's combine a payload for head and each hand movement and send it out to the RoomChannel via the "i_moved" event.
 We were doing this in avatar.ts.